 She is seen as pushy, aggressive, manly, etc.

 We can’t continue to circulate the “knowledge” but not know how to apply it.
-Lack of connecting to the inner self on a regular basis is a prime reason that so many of our young men walk around with an anger that can’t be quenched.
-It’s the prime reason hypertension manifest in our older men.
+Lack of connecting to the inner self on a regular basis is a prime reason that so many of our young men walk around with an anger that can’t be extinguished.
+It’s the prime reason hypertension and high blood pressure manifest in our older men.

 This has got to change.
 As black men, we must recognize the principles that underly our behaviors.
 We must do so for our own well being first and by default our women, families, and communities will be a beneficiary.
 Learning the ways of our ancestors will do this in a way that will free men and women from the hyper-masculine emotionally stunted male.